 - Dry the piece with a soft cloth or towel.

-- Use a second dry, clean cloth, buff using circular motions to polish the piece to a soft glow.
+- Using a second dry, clean cloth, buff the copper using circular motions to polish the piece to a soft glow.
 The more you buff, the shinier the finish.